nmdp-bioinformatics/gfe-db/README.md

 2) Database
 3) Data pipeline

 This allows the database and pipeline layers to be decoupled from each other and deployed or destroyed independently without affecting the other.
-Common configuration parameters are shared between resources using environment variables, JSON files, AWS SSM Paramter Store and Secrets Manager.
+Common configuration parameters are shared between resources using environment variables, JSON files, AWS SSM Parameter Store and Secrets Manager.

 ### Base Infrastructure
 The base infrastructure layer deploys a VPC and subnets, S3 bucket and common SSM parameters and secrets for the other services to use.
 For private deployments this layer manages VPC endpoints, NAT Gateway and a bastion server.
-For public deployments it manages Elastic IPs, DNS routing and SSL certificates for Neo4j browser.
+For public deployments it manages Elastic IPs and DNS routing for Neo4j.

 #### Access Services
-Optional resources for private deployments (`USE_PRIVATE_SUBNET=true`) include a bastion server and NAT Gateway.
-The bastion server is used to access the Neo4j server in a private subnet.
-The NAT Gateway is used to provide internet access to the private subnet for initializing Neo4j.
+Optional resources for private deployments (`USE_PRIVATE_SUBNET=true`) include a NAT Gateway and bastion server.
+The NAT Gateway provides internet access to the private subnet for initializing Neo4j.
+The bastion server allows secure access to the Neo4j server and Neo4j Browser.
 These resources are deployed using CloudFormation and managed using Makefile targets.
-It is possible to remove these after deployment to save costs and re-deploy them later if needed.
+It is possible to remove them after deployment to save costs and re-deploy them later if needed.

 ### Database
-The database layer deploys an EC2 instance running the Bitnami Neo4j AMI (Ubuntu 18.04) into a public or private subnet.
+The database layer deploys Neo4j to an EC2 instance running the Ubuntu 20.04 LTS base image in a public or private subnet.
 Public deployments update the existing A record of a Route53 domain and hosted zone so that SSL can be used to connect to Neo4j browser.
 During database deployment the SSL certificate is created (public deployments) and Cypher queries are run to create constraints and indexes, which help speed up loading and ensure data integrity.
 Neo4j is ready to be accessed through a browser once the instance has booted sucessfully.
+For private deployments, the bastion server must be used to connect to Neo4j Browser.

 During loading, a Lambda function calls the SSM Run Command API to execute bash scripts on the database instance.
 These scripts communicate with the Step Functions API to retrieve the job parameters, fetch the CSVs from S3 and populate the graph in Neo4j.

-It is also possible to backup & restore to and from S3 by specific date checkpoints.
+It is also possible to backup & restore gfe-db to and from S3 using zip archives.
+The server backs itself up automatically once a day.

 ### Data Pipeline
-The data pipeline layer automates integration of newly released IMGT/HLA data into Neo4j using a scheduled Lambda which watches the source data repository and invokes the build and load processes when it detects a new IMGT/HLA version in the upstream repository.
+The data pipeline layer automates integration of newly released IMGT/HLA data into the gfe-db graph model using a scheduled Lambda which watches the source data repository and invokes the build and load processes when it detects a new IMGT/HLA version in the upstream repository.
 The pipeline consists of a Step Functions state machine which orchestrates backup, validation and the build and load stages.
-The build process employs a Batch jobs to generate an intermediate set of CSV files.
-The load process leverages SSM Run Command to copy the CSV files to the Neo4j server and execute Cypher statements directly on the server (server-side loading).
+The build process employs a Batch job to generate an intermediate set of CSV files from IMGT/HLA data.
+The load process leverages SSM Run Command to copy the CSV files to the Neo4j server and execute Cypher statements directly on the server.
 When loading the full dataset of 35,000+ alleles, the build step will generally take around 15 minutes, however the load step can take an hour or more.
-It is possible to fully restore gfe-db from an existing backup.
+It is possible to fully restore gfe-db from an existing backup if one is available.

 ## Prerequisites